ErikSierra/FalconContainment/README.md

 # FalconContainment

 ## Overview
-This project utilizes the CrowdStrike Falcon API to contain a list of specified hosts through real-time response.
+This project automates the containment process for a list of hosts by leveraging the CrowdStrike Falcon API.

-It reads the list of hostnames from a configuration file, queries the API for each host, and contains the hosts if found.
+The code reads the list of hostnames from a configuration file, queries the API to obtain the host ID, and then contains the host using its ID.
+The project aims to simplify the security operations process by automating the containment process using the API.

 ## Prerequisites